Seaweed art

 • Reviewing different types of seaweed, learning about the different types of polysaccharides that are useful to make bioplastics.

-• Trying practical techniques for turning materials such as seaweed into biomaterials that can be used for fashion or products.
+• Learning about practical techniques for turning materials such as seaweed and food waste products into biomaterials that can be used for fashion or products.

-• Experimenting with foraged seaweeds to make bioplastics, using the techniques you have learned to create several sheets of samples and with the option to colour them using eco pigments.
+• Experimenting with methods to make bioplastics, using the techniques you have learned to create several sheets of samples and with the option to colour them using eco pigments and decorate them with foraged materials from our campus gardens.

 You will leave with: